tylerhslee/kaggle2018/README.md

 $ chmod +x main.py
 $ ./main.py
 ```
+Before running the script, make sure to point the `config.yml` file to the correct dataset.

 ## Method
 I plan to take the following steps to approach this problem.